Frequently Asked Questions

 Will I receive a receipt with my order?

-I bought the DVD already -- can you send me a QuickTime or Windows Media format version of a video?
+I bought the DVD already.
+Can you send me a QuickTime or Windows Media format version of a video?

 Payment